idealparable/BibleQ/DidLazarusWriteJohn.md

   Makes no sense.

   But since they didn't think it through before declaring the argument, this doesn't seem to matter to them.
 It should.

+  Example: "It's highly likely that large wooden boats eventually break apart.
+We have many historical cases.
+They twist and turn in the waves and this puts too much stress on their hull structural integrity.
+This is why we make metal boats.

+  "Therefore, Noah's ark could not have survived a year.

+  "What?
+All known, well-made giant wooden boats survived much more than a year?
+Um... well, Noah's Ark was the one unlucky one that definitely... you know, fell apart in under a year.
+Cuz reasons."

 Just to be crystal clear and thorough, Caiaphas lying about not knowing any non-elites, or specifically any fishermen, and Caiaphas using hyperbole, are both default expectations highly likely in their culture, especially hyperbole.